Instead of changing what you write, give Google a structured-data layer to read.

 What if we already have a taxonomy team?

 TopicalBoost works underneath your existing taxonomy, not in place of it.
 Your team’s manual tags stay where they are.
-We add the machine-readable entity layer Google needs — connected to the Knowledge Graph entries that match.
+We add the machine-readable entity layer Google needs.
+Each entity connects to a matching Knowledge Graph entry.
 Most of our customers use both: taxonomy for editorial navigation, TopicalBoost for search and Discover signals.

 Do you support more than WordPress & Drupal?